waldemarmeier/easy-efficientdet/README.md

 All thid party code that is used in this project is Apache 2.0 licensed and is located in `easy_efficientdet/_third_party/`.
 Naturally, the respective copyright headers have been kept in place (see beelow for a complete list).

 In the meantime, the tensorflow team implemented a similiar package in [tensorflow example](https://github.com/tensorflow/examples).
-Here, I also took inspiration from it but no code used directly.
+I took inspiration from it as well but no code is used directly.
 Fianlly, I used many of the training recommendations of [Ross Wightman](https://github.com/rwightman/efficientdet-pytorch).

 ### Third party code used in this project